 Dar es Salaam — Tanzania asked Beijing for debt relief and signed a new multibillion-dollar railway deal during Chinese foreign minister Wang Yi’s Africa tour.

 President John Magufuli asked for the cancellation of old debts totalling $167.7m, according to the East African nation’s presidency.
 Earlier on Friday, Tanzania signed a $1.32bn rail-development contract with China Civil Engineering Construction and China Railway Construction...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.